OleHolmNielsen/ITwiki/Email.rst

 Mac E-mail clients
 -----------------------------

-On Macs the Apple_Mail_ app works correctly with Office365_ mail and calendar.
+On Mac computers the Apple_Mail_ app works correctly with Office365_ mail and calendar.
 First you have to delete any pre-existing Exchange account, then you create a new ``Exchange account`` with your username ``<DTU-initials>@dtu.dk``.